Content marketing is a smart and effective way for law firms to reach more users and potential clients through their online content.

 - Review their webpages.
 Do your competitors have webpages that your site is missing?
 If the topics make sense for your site, it might be time to build out some new services or landing pages.

 - Take note of their lead magnets.
 Are your competitors using lead magnets to gather email addresses, etc.?
-Get inspired and come up with your own lead magnet ideas to generate more leads for your firm.
+Get inspired and develop your own lead magnet ideas to generate more leads for your firm.

 There’s a lot to be learned by seeing what your competitors are doing with their content.